How to Become a Telemetry Nurse

 - Academy of Medical-Surgical Nurses (AMSN)

-Part Eight Telemetry Nurse FAQs
+Telemetry Nurse FAQs

-What does a telemetry nurse do?
+what does a telemetry nurse do?

 - Telemetry nursing is an acute care specialty where bedside nurses use high-tech equipment to monitor patients' vital signs and overall health while admitted to a healthcare facility.
 This type of nurse monitors patients closely using medical equipment such as EKGs and telemetry monitors.
 Telemetry nurses keep a careful watch for any health status changes in their patients.

-How long does it take to become a telemetry nurse?
+how long does it take to become a telemetry nurse?

 - You will need to go to school for a minimum of two to four years and become licensed to practice as a telemetry nurse.
 The two routes include obtaining a 2-year associate of science in nursing (ADN) or a 4-year bachelor’s of science in nursing (BSN) from an accredited nursing program.

-Is telemetry nursing easy?
+is telemetry nursing easy?

 - Telemetry nursing is a challenging and high-stress career.
 Many nurses say that telemetry nursing is one of the most demanding specialties because it requires excellent critical thinking skills and intense focus to make sure your patient's health status remains stable.
 In addition, telemetry nurses work twelve-hour shifts and are on their feet most, if not the entire shift.
 However, many nurses thrive working in the telemetry environment and derive great satisfaction from the work.

-How do I become a telemetry nurse?
+how do I become a telemetry nurse?

 - After earning an ADN or BSN, you will need to take and pass the NCLEX-RN to become licensed to practice in your state.
 Upon graduation, you must pass the National Council Licensing Examination or NCLEX-RN.
 Then you can apply for a new nurse graduate program and gain valuable work experience in telemetry nursing.
 You can apply to work in a telemetry unit directly upon passing your NCLEX-RN.

-Is telemetry the same as ICU?
+is telemetry is the same as icu?